 - Moodiness or irritability

-When do keto diet side effects/keto flu symptoms usually start?
+When do keto flu symptoms usually start?
 Typically within several days of starting the ketogenic diet.
 Your body will use up stored glucose within a couple days, at which point it will go searching for another fuel source if you aren’t eating any more carbohydrates.

 This is when ketosis begins and ketone bodies will start to be produced, assuming you are fasting or eating a high enough percentage of fat.
 Once you’ve become “keto adapted,” you shouldn’t struggle with keto side effects anymore.
 You’ll be able to transition into and out of the diet more easily without feeling like a train wreck.

-How long does it take to get over the keto flu?
+How long does the keto flu last?
 Keto diet side effects usually clear up within about 1–3 weeks, although some people with struggle with symptoms for up to six weeks (especially if they aren’t following the diet correctly).

 Here are tips that can help reduce keto flu symptoms (aka side effects associated with the ketogenic diet):